argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 ### Scale-To-Zero and Peeking

-You can scale to zero by setting `min: 0`.
+You can scale to zero by setting `minReplicas: 0`.
 The number of replicas will start at zero, and periodically be scaled to 1  so it can "peek" the the message queue.
 The number of pending messages is measured and the target number of replicas re-calculated.